 Employment of machinists and tool and die makers is projected to continue to grow at the standard rate of 3% over the next decade, with the definition of precision machining covering a wide array of skills.
 When preparing for the precision machining field, students will be learning about subjects such as blueprint reading, precision milling, precision turning, CNC mill and lathe programming, and more.
 Those who attend this program will emerge with a variety of skills specifically chosen to give them an edge in the precision machining industry, regardless of the position they seek.

-How To Further My Career Path Through NPRC’s Workforce Development Programs
+How To Further My Career Path through NPRC’s Workforce Development Programs

 Manufacturing jobs are vital for both the U.S. economy and for regional employers.
 That’s why we’ve designed our workforce development program around occupations that continue to employ workers throughout northern Pennsylvania.
-Our Student Success Specialists can help you begin creating a path to further your education or career training based upon your interests and abilities.
+Our Student Engagement Specialists can help you begin creating a path to further your education or career training based upon your interests and abilities.
 For more information, contact us directly or view our brand new Discover NPRC page to take the next step on your journey.

 Contact UsRequest Information